distributed-system-analysis/pbench/agent/containers/images/visualizers/README.md

+NOTE: Source code moved to a new repo: [distributed-system-analysis/visualizers](https://github.com/distributed-system-analysis/visualizers)

 # LiveMetricVisualizer
 - A tool available to visualize Prometheus and PCP data live during a Pbench benchmark run

-- Build locally with `podman build -t <name> -f DockerfileLive .`
-- Available at quay.io/pbench/live-metric-visualizer
+- Available at quay.io/distributed-systems-analysis/live-metric-visualizer

 - Directions:
-  -   `podman pull pbench/live-metric-visualizer`
+  -   `podman pull distributed-systems-analysis/live-metric-visualizer`
-  -   `podman run --network host pbench/live-metric-visualizer`
+  -   `podman run --network host distributed-systems-analysis/live-metric-visualizer`
   -   To visualize a run on a remote host, add `-e HOST=<host>`
     - If prometheus is on a different host, it can be individually set with `-e PROM_HOST=<host>`
     - If pmproxy is on a different host, it can be individually set with `-e PM_HOST=<host>`